 We are a UK charity, with a sister charity in the USA, working through a partner association in Gondar, Ethiopia.
 Our mission is to support the Jewish community in Gondar by helping them to be more financially independent.

 Meketa was launched in September 2013 by Rabbi Sybil Sheridan and Hila Bram.
-They first came to Gondar in 2009 to volunteer at the Jewish school teaching Hebrew, Judaism and other Jewish topics to the school teachers.
+They first came to Gondar in 2009 to volunteer at the Jewish school teaching Hebrew and Jewish studies to the school teachers.
 While they were working in the school, they became aware of the great educational and economic needs of the Jewish community.

-Our programmes are designed to support education and provide training so that the participants can become self-sufficient and support their families.
+Our programmes are designed to support education, and provide training and improve livelihoods so that the participants can become self-sufficient and support their families.

 We facilitate microloans that create subsistence level businesses for the poorest families in the community, encourage children and young people in their education through our After School Club, and sponsor further education and training to enable people to enter employment.
 However age, illness or disability prevent some families from participating in these programmes.
 We help them through sponsorship, grants and stipends.

 Meketa works with a local organisation called Shutafut to operate our programmes and projects.
 Meketa and its sister charity, Meketa USA, are the primary source of funding for Shutafut.

 Ambanesh Biru was born in Dembiya and moved to Gondar with her family.
 She studied at the Hebret school, and Fasiledes Secondary School in Gondar, obtaining a certificate in IT.
 Ambanesh worked with NACOEJ as the Controller of Food at the daily feeding centre.
 She was the Chair of the Jewish community in Gondar for 4 years.
 She is our head community worker and responsible for choosing our beneficiary families.